JackHowa/test-rename-repo-one/README.md

 Go to https://github.com/JackHowa/test-rename-repo-one and you should be redirected here to https://github.com/JackHowa/test-rename-repo-two

-https://github.com/JackHowa/test-rename-repo-two should still redirect here
+https://github.com/JackHowa/test-rename-repo-two should still direct you here

 via https://docs.github.com/en/repositories/creating-and-managing-repositories/renaming-a-repository